 Reiki practitioners do not diagnose or prescribe, nor interfere with treatment of a licensed medical professional.
 Reiki is not a substitute for qualified medical care, but is used as a complementary practice or as a personal relaxation or stress reducing tool

-LEGAL DISCLAIMER: Jordan Wolan fully complies with all local and California State Cannabis laws and all federal regulations.
+LEGAL DISCLAIMER: Jordan Wolan fully complies with all local California State Cannabis laws and all federal regulations.
 We are a harm reduction, mindfulness service and education company.
 We do not promote illegal activities or provide resources for obtaining illegal substances or illegal psychedelic psychotherapy services.
 Mindfulness Based Psychedelic Therapy is not psychotherapy although it works well as an adjunct support.

-Jordan Wolan does not provide or sell cannabis for any aspect of our program and it is not a retailer, supplier, reseller, distributor, agent, representative or subcontractor of any cannabis supplier or retailer.
+Jordan Wolan does not provide or sell cannabis for any aspect of our program and is not a retailer, supplier, reseller, distributor, agent, representative or subcontractor of any cannabis supplier or retailer.

 As a psychedelic harm reduction program we do not support the misuse or abuse of Cannabis, any other drug or psychedelic medicine.
 Nor do we believe that Cannabis or psychedelic medicine exploration, even within the confines of applicable laws, is appropriate or beneficial for everyone.